Skip to content

 Not anonymised - deleted:

-• Hibernation backup blobs - the customer's BC database snapshots.
-Hard delete (bypasses the 7-day soft-delete that protects against accidental customer deletes).
+• Hibernation backup blobs - your BC database snapshots.
+Hard delete (bypasses the 7-day soft-delete that protects against accidental env deletes).

 • Refresh tokens - ephemeral session state.